 And what happened?

 That’s right.
 In no time at all, you started gaining the weight back.
 Within a few weeks, you gained all of it back plus a few more pounds.
 You were left ashamed and depressed.
-You blame yourself for this dieting failure, probably wondered what you had done wrong.
+You blame yourself for this dieting failure and probably wondered what you had done wrong.

 Well…as you’ll learn in The Setpoint Diet book…